bohanjun/Cppp-IDE/README.md

 - Adapt macOS 11.0 Big Sur
 - New User Interface
 - More Stable
-- Add Code Completion and realtime diagnostic
+- Add code completion and realtime diagnostic
 - Bug Fixes and Improvements

 ### 2020.6 Version 2.0.2 (206202)